PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "More of a wandering scholar," said the man.

 "What have you learned here?"
 Boltac asked, sure that the man wasn't a scholar, but playing along anyway.

-"This dismal little inn serves the finest leg of lamb I have ever had."
+"I have learned that this dismal little inn serves the finest leg of lamb I have ever had."

 On cue, Asarah emerged from the kitchen and gave Boltac a withering glare.